I became interested in sports nutrition early in my private practice. I was raising young athletes of my own, and seeing them in my private practice.

 Don’t let snacks ruin your young athlete’s exercise.
 Remember, create a power snack by adding a protein food, which will help satisfy your athlete’s appetite for longer periods of time than a carb-based snack by itself (ie, crackers).

-3. Healthy Drinks with Purpose
+3. Healthy Drinks Have a Purpose

 Water is great for everyone, but the athlete who is underweight should try to drink beverages that offer both calories and nutrition.